BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 If it’s a newly acquired behavior, then you might want to go for a veterinary check-up as soon as possible.
 Especially if your cat has trouble using the litter box or their business looks “unhealthy”.

 Problematic toilet behaviors, like scratching the sides of the litterbox excessively might have to do with the state of your cat’s poop.
-Healthy feces should be dark brown and not too soft or too hard.
+According to the cat poop color chart, a healthy feces should be dark brown and not too soft or too hard.
 If they’re solid as a rock or watery, or if there’s blood in them, it might also a sign of an underlying health issue.

 This reaction can be caused by a new diet, and if they’re allowed to go outside then they might’ve eaten a toxic plant or spoiled food.
 Bacteria, parasites like Giardia, and roundworms are also very common in cats, and all of these, as well as food allergies or the consumption of dairy products, could result in diarrhea, or constipation, which is usually followed by a cat’s intense efforts to cover up their waste.